-- 1.0 A Member with a continuing appointment who becomes a parent through the birth of a child(ren) or - 1.1 Where a Member with a continuing appointment takes pregnancy leave pursuant to Article1.9.1:1.1, parental leave begins immediately upon completion of the pregnancy leave and without the Member returning to work and ends not later than thirty-five (35) weeks after the parental leave began. - 1.2 Where a Member with a continuing appointment did not take pregnancy leave pursuant to Article 1.9.1:1.1, parental leave begins on such date as determined by the Member coinciding with or after the birth of the child or children first arriving in the Member's home and ends not later than thirty-five (35) weeks after the parental leave begins or fifty-two (52) weeks after the child or children first arrive in the Member's home, whichever is earlier. - 1.3 When a parental leave has begun, and the child is hospitalized for at least one week, the Member with a continuing appointment is entitled to resume work and to defer the unused portion of the Parental Leave until the child is discharged from hospital. - a) A Member is entitled to only one interruption or deferral of a Parental Leave. - b) A Member who intends to use a deferral shall give the University as much notice as possible of the dates of resumption of employment and the Parental Leave.
+Extended Leave: Where a Member with a continuing appointment takes pregnancy leave pursuant to Article 1.9.1:1.1, parental leave begins immediately upon completion of the pregnancy leave and without the Member returning to work and ends no later than sixty-one (61) weeks after the parental leave began.
+If you share these benefits with the other parents, you receive eight (8) extra weeks for a total of up to sixty-nine (69) weeks.
+One parent cannot receive more than sixty-one (61) weeks of extended parental benefits

+- 1.2 Where a Member with a continuing appointment did not take pregnancy leave pursuant to Article 1.9.1:1.1, parental leave begins on such date as determined by the Member coinciding with or after the birth of the child or children first arriving in the Member's home and ends not later than thirty-five (35) weeks after the parental leave begins or fifty-two (52) weeks after the child or children first arrive in the Member's home, whichever is earlier.
+For members taking the Extended leave option, the leave ends not later than sixty-one (61) weeks after the parental leave begins or seventy-seven (77) weeks after the child or children first arrive in the Member's home. - 1.3 When a parental leave has begun, and the child is hospitalized for at least one week, the Member with a continuing appointment is entitled to resume work and to defer the unused portion of the Parental Leave until the child is discharged from hospital. - a) A Member is entitled to only one interruption or deferral of a Parental Leave. - b) A Member who intends to use a deferral shall give the University as much notice as possible of the dates of resumption of employment and the Parental Leave.